1. The Cycle Time

 2. How to configure your Cycle time?

-To configure your Cycle time → go to the main Dashboard, where all your projects and boards are located and select:
+To configure your Cycle time → open the Dashboard of your account, where all your Workspaces and boards are located and select:

-Both navigations will open the "Project and Boards Settings" panel (img.1)-> select the Configure Cycle time menu at the bottom of the panel.
+In the"Workspace and Boards Settings" panel (img.1)-> select the Configure Cycle time section at the bottom of the panel.

-3. How to make the Cycle Time visible on the card?
+3. How to make the Cycle Time visible to the closed card view?

 To make this metric visible, you have to checkmark "Show Cycle Time" in the Card settings of the respective board.